LeandroSQ/thyme-ide/README.md

 - A editor featuring [Ace Editor](https://ace.c9.io/)
 - A Thyme mode for [Ace Editor](https://ace.c9.io/)

-Working in progress, but already usable.
+Work in progress, but already usable.